Sharps container disposal

 Sharps in Schools

 The use of sharps is required for various science activities.
-The term is generally applied to specialised equipment, such as scalpel blades or needles.
-However, other everyday items, such as knives, drawing pins and broken glass also have the potential to cause injuries through cuts or punctures.
-Teachers should ensure that the safety aspects of storing, using and disposing of sharps and other such items are discussed with students prior to use.
+The term is generally applied to specialised equipment, such as scalpel blades, gem blades, pins or needles Schools should have systems in place to manage the risks associated with sharps.
+Teachers should ensure that the safety aspects of storage, use and disposal of sharps and other such items are discussed with students prior to use.
 This discussion should encompass relevant first aid procedures.

-Science ASSIST recommends the use of Australian Safety Standard approved sharps containers, which are specifically designed for the disposal of sharps.
+Australian Safety Standard approved sharps containers, are specifically designed for the disposal of sharps.
 Different size containers are available and can be purchased from reputable science suppliers.
 Look for the following.

 - Yellow in colour.